 Service learning integrates active, socially significant service into the education experience.
 It offers students meaningful, community-based, experiential learning by adding human depth to the theories learned in the classroom.
-At Rivier University, service learning reflects our commitment to action and social justice; and it leads to authentic knowledge and union with God, neighbor, and the community.
+At Rivier University, service learning reflects our commitment to a transformative education that engages both the heart and the mind in service to the world.

 Service learning provides a unique learning opportunity for students by being involved with the inner workings of an organization or agency.
 Academic theory is tested and deeper understanding often develops.
 The service experience opens new windows of awareness and self-confidence.
 It often helps to confirm or inspire new direction in academics or career.

 All undergraduate day students are required to earn one credit in service learning prior to graduation.
 It is recommended that students enroll in a service learning course during their sophomore year.
 It is important to realize that students receive credit for the academic components of their service learning experience, not solely for the community service hours they complete.
 Students must take SL 100 Serving the World in order to fulfill their service learning requirement.
 Students continue to engage in service learning through the Plus-One option offered by some faculty.